saralk/monzo-tagger/README.md

 # monzo-tagger

+monzo tagger will run through your transactions and apply rules based on the conditions you set

 # notes

 > Haven’t tested a direct debit specifically but you can add notes/tags to transactions by using the annotate transaction request with the key “notes”